-When Biden delivered his nearly 20-minute speech to the nation Thursday night, the death toll had reached 527,726, he said, reading from the back of his schedule that he keeps in his jacket pocket.
-The death toll is the highest in the world and it comes one year to the day after President Donald Trump spoke from the Oval Office saying he would use the “full power of government” to fight the virus, after saying the day before “it will go away.”
+When Biden delivers his nearly 20-minute speech to the nation Thursday night, the death toll will be at least 525,000, the highest in the world, and it comes one year to the day after President Donald Trump spoke from the Oval Office saying he would use the “full power of government” to fight the virus, after saying the day before “it will go away.”

-Biden touted the benefits of his recently passed $1.9 trillion American Rescue Plan (ARP), which he signed into law earlier Thursday afternoon.
+Biden will tout the benefits of his recently passed $1.9 trillion American Rescue Plan (ARP), which he will sign into law earlier Thursday afternoon.
 The plan aims to provide economic relief to families and businesses that continue to feel the lasting impacts of this pandemic.

 The giant aid package includes direct payments for Americans, funds to help schools safely reopen, money to increase COVID-19 vaccine distribution, expanded child tax credits and funding for hard-hit state and local governments.

 Biden did have to make concessions along the way to appease moderate Democrats like Sens.
 Joe Manchin and Kyrsten Sinema.

 Fewer Americans will be eligible for those stimulus checks, enhanced weekly unemployment benefits were reduced from Biden’s proposed $400 to $300 and there is no mandate for a $15 an hour federal minimum wage.